 Who Needs a NSW RSA Certificate?

-A Responsible Service of Alcohol Certificate is required by the NSW Office of Liquor Gaming and Racing (OLGR) to be held by any staff working in licensed premises who are selling, supplying or serving alcohol on the premises.
-OLGR also extends this requirement to the Licensee, the Secretary of a registered club, any staff who perform crowd control or bouncer activities, and to “RSA marshals, if they are required in the venue by law or licence condition”.
+A Responsible Service of Alcohol Certificate is required by Liquor & Gaming NSW (L&GNSW) to be held by any staff working in licensed premises who are selling, supplying or serving alcohol on the premises.
+L&GNSW also extends this requirement to the Licensee, the Secretary of a registered club, any staff who perform crowd control or bouncer activities, and to “RSA marshals, if they are required in the venue by law or licence condition”.

 “Whether you're selling or supplying alcohol, the Responsible Service of Alcohol (RSA) program provides rules and strategies to minimise alcohol-related problems, such as intoxication, violence and vandalism, in our community.
 RSA guides licensees and employees in complying with NSW liquor laws.
 The liquor laws require venues to promote and support a safer environment when selling, supplying or serving alcohol.
 Responsible service includes strategies to prevent people becoming intoxicated, recognising signs of intoxication, not serving anyone who is intoxicated, not serving anyone under the age of 18, knowing standard drink levels and understanding the impact of alcohol abuse in our community.”